ztill5/ztill5/README.md

 - 👋 Hi, I’m @ztill5
-- 👀 I’m interested in  Spectroscopic Modeling Techniques for Biomass Composition
+- 👀 I’m interested in  Spectroscopic Molecular-Level Predictive Modeling.
+I work at NREL with the Biomass Analysis Team- we build rapid characterization tools for researchers working on different pathways for converting waste and biomass into fuel.